Educators – especially teachers who integrate technology into the classroom – must be tough to keep up with all the strategies.

 The trick is to make summer learning fun, exciting, and rewarding for the students.
 Remind your class that there are plenty of engaging websites, online games, and software programs that they can continue using throughout the summer.

-Since it is a fantastic idea to promote outdoor activity during the warm weather, ask students to create their photo or video projects based on landscapes around them or the family vacations they take.
-Collaborate with colleagues to design exciting return-to-school projects that are to be completed during the summer before students enter their new classroom.
+Since it is a fantastic idea to promote outdoor activity during the warm weather, ask students to create their photo or video projects based on landscapes around them or the family vacations.
+Collaborate with colleagues to design exciting return-to-school projects to be completed during the summer before students enter their new classroom.

 Promote or Lead a Technology Camp

 Another tip for integrating technology into the classroom is to support or lead a technology camp.
 During the summer months, many children enroll in one or two camps during July and August.
-Instead of sponsoring or teaching at a sports or physical activity-based camp, choose one that is focused on technology instead.
-Not all students are interested in sports; there are those that wish to use the computer or some other form of technology.
+Instead of sponsoring or teaching at a sports or physical activity-based camp, choose one focused on technology instead.
+Not all students are interested in sports; some wish to learn more about various forms of technology.

-Depending on the resources and funding, your technology camp can integrate numerous pieces of equipment and software programs.
+Your technology camp can integrate numerous pieces of equipment and software programs depending on the resources and funding.
 It can also incorporate other academic areas such as Social Studies or Science while keeping students up-to-date and learning about different inspirational programs and devices.
 Let the camp be student-focused.
 Ask for camper input and discover what individuals would love to hear about.
 Run the camp classes like you would a typical classroom, but with a greater focus on having fun and a lesser focus on meeting certain academic benchmarks.

 Host a “Cyber Safety Awareness” Lesson